-The Merck Veterinary Manual states: "The minimum lethal dose of undiluted EG is 1.4 mL/kg body wt in cats, 4.4 mL/kg in dogs, 7–8 mL/kg in poultry, and 2–10 mL/kg in cattle.
+The Merck Veterinary Manual states: "The minimum lethal dose of undiluted EG is 1.4 mL/kg body wt in cats, 4.4–6.6 mL/kg in dogs, 7–8 mL/kg in poultry, and 2–10 mL/kg in cattle, 1.6 mL/kg in macaques, and 6.61 mL/kg in guinea pigs.
 Younger animals may be more susceptible."

 Signs of Ethylene Glycol Poisoning

 After exposure to ethylene glycol, most dogs begin showing signs very quickly.
-At first, the signs may resemble alcohol intoxication.
+At first, it may look like alcohol intoxication.
 For the first 30 minutes to 12 hours after exposure, dogs often exhibit the following signs:

 - Vomiting (due to GI irritation)

 - Increased thirst and/or urination